openshift/svt/openshift_scalability/content/logtest/ocp_logtest-README.md

 ## ocp_logtest README

 ### Purpose
 The **ocp_logtest.py** script is a flexible tool for creating pod logs in OpenShift.
-It can log random or fixed test for any given line/word sizes and at any given rate.
+It can log random or fixed text for any given line/word sizes and at any given rate.
 It can run forever, for a set number of messages or for a set period of time.

 Also included are a docker configuration to run the tool in a container along with OpenShift templates to create a pod running the container and create a replication controller to control the lifecycle of the pods.